Austin Hedges Player Props: Pirates vs. Cubs

-Austin Hedges -- with a slugging percentage of .367 in his past 10 games, including three extra-base hits -- will be in action for the Pittsburgh Pirates versus the Chicago Cubs, with Marcus Stroman on the mound, on June 20 at 7:05 PM ET.
+Austin Hedges -- with a slugging percentage of .367 in his past 10 games, including three extra-base hits -- will be in action for the Pittsburgh Pirates against the Chicago Cubs, with Kyle Hendricks on the mound, on June 21 at 12:35 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Cubs.
+In his most recent game he had a hitless performance (0-for-2) against the Cubs.

 Austin Hedges Game Info & Props vs. the Cubs